StrawbethyMilkshake/OpenLinkway/README.md

-# OpenLinkway
+# LittlePathway
-OpenLinkway is a simple web application that allows you to create and customise a collection of links with ease.
+LittlePathway is a simple web application that allows you to create and customise a collection of links with ease.

 ## Project Goals

-🔗 Simplify Link Management: OpenLinkway aims to provide a simple web application that allows users to create and customise a collection of links effortlessly.
+🔗 Simplify Link Management: LittlePathway aims to provide a simple web application that allows users to create and customise a collection of links effortlessly.

-👩‍💻 No Coding Required: The primary goal of OpenLinkway is to eliminate the need for users to write any code.
-Instead, users can configure OpenLinkway through easily editable configuration files.
+👩‍💻 No Coding Required: The primary goal of LittlePathway is to eliminate the need for users to write any code.
+Instead, users can configure LittlePathway through easily editable configuration files.

-🍦 Vanilla JS: OpenLinkway is built using only vanilla JavaScript, avoiding the use of any frameworks or libraries.
+🍦 Vanilla JS: LittlePathway is built using only vanilla JavaScript, avoiding the use of any frameworks or libraries.
 This choice ensures simplicity and eliminates dependencies.

 💻 Client-side Rendering: All rendering is done in the user's browser without the need for server-side code.
-This approach allows for minimal running costs, potentially making it feasible to host OpenLinkway for free or at very low cost.
+This approach allows for minimal running costs, potentially making it feasible to host LittlePathway for free or at very low cost.

-✨ Easy customisation: With OpenLinkway, users can easily customise the appearance of their OpenLinkway page by editing configuration files.
+✨ Easy customisation: With LittlePathway, users can easily customise the appearance of their LittlePathway page by editing configuration files.
 This flexibility enables users to create a personalised collection of links that aligns with their preferences and branding.

-📚 Documentation: OpenLinkway strives to provide comprehensive documentation to assist users in setting up and configuring their OpenLinkway page.
+📚 Documentation: LittlePathway strives to provide comprehensive documentation to assist users in setting up and configuring their LittlePathway page.
 This ensures a smooth and hassle-free experience.

 ## Getting Started
-To use OpenLinkway with your custom configurations, follow these steps:
+To use LittlePathway with your custom configurations, follow these steps:

 ### 1. Set up the `page.json` file with the desired logo and background image URLs.

-The `page.json` file is responsible for configuring the appearance of the OpenLinkway page.
+The `page.json` file is responsible for configuring the appearance of the LittlePathway page.
 It contains the following properties:

 - `logo`: Specifies the URL of the logo image to be displayed in the header.
-- `backgroundImage`: Specifies the URL of the background image for OpenLinkway.
+- `backgroundImage`: Specifies the URL of the background image for LittlePathway.
 - `favicon`: Specifies the URL for the favicon.
 - `title`: Specifies the title of the page.
 - `description`: Specifies the page description.